wikimedia-enterprise/wme-sdk-python/README.md

 # Wikimedia Enterprise SDK: Python

-Official Wikimedia Enterprise SDK for Go programming language.
+Official Wikimedia Enterprise SDK for the Python programming language.

 See our [api documentation](https://enterprise.wikimedia.com/docs/) and [website](https://enterprise.wikimedia.com/) for more information about the APIs.